Oboz Bridger Mid BDry

 - For underfoot cushioning (outside the main midsole unit), the boot comes with the O Fit Insole.
 It has several features, arguably most notable among them is its ability to wick away moisture, thereby keeping feet nice and dry for hours.

 A mid-cut day hiking gear with a fairly true-to-size fit for men and women is the Oboz Bridger Mid BDry.
-It comes in regular and wide widths.
+This boot, from the Oboz Bridger collection, comes in regular and wide widths.
 It may be had in a number of half and full sizes.
 Its closure system allows users to set their desired fit.
-The forefoot and toe box have enough space for natural toe spreading.
+The forefoot and toe box has enough space for natural toe spreading.
 The foot is securely cradled by the form-fitting heel cup and sculpted midfoot.

 Producing the right amount of grip on virtually all sorts of backcountry surfaces is the Oboz Bridger Mid BDry’s outsole, called Granite Peak.
 Its ability to bite into soft-soiled terrain is all thanks to its 4-mm lugs which include the studs jutting out its sides.